tbyoung4/Pickleball_Machine_Learning/README.md

 An abstract was accepted by The University of Tennessee Knoxville for the 2025 Graduate Student Colloquium and is attached as a pdf.
 A powerpoint presentation will also be uploaded soon.

-A code book is avalaible as a pdf to understand the variables of interet.
+A code book is avalaible as a pdf to understand the variables of interest.
-This analysis was performed in google colab and is avalaibel as a py file.
+This analysis was performed in google colab and is avaliable as a py and ipynb file.

 # Overall of Analysis Performed
 1. Data processed in excel